-Will Elon Musk disrupt government, enrich himself by it, or both?
+Elon Musk helped Trump win.
+How much influence will he wield now?

 Why We Wrote This

 The richest person in the world is taking aim at the federal bureaucracy, looking to cut waste and reduce regulations.
-Will Musk bring real change or just a slew of conflicts of interest?
+Will Elon Musk bring real change or just a slew of conflicts of interest?

 As Mr. Trump noted, Mr. Musk also brought his own brand of quirky star power, appearing on stage at rallies, providing a partial counterbalance to the flood of celebrity endorsements for Vice President Kamala Harris.

 “To a lot of people, that’s Tony Stark,” Pennsylvania Sen. John Fetterman, a Democrat, told The New York Times last month, referring to the Marvel superhero.
 “That’s the world’s richest guy … and he’s saying, ‘Hey, that’s my guy for president.’”
-(Mr. Musk, in fact, had a brief cameo in Iron Man II.)
+(Mr. Musk, in fact, had a brief cameo in Iron Man 2.)

 Now, Mr. Trump is tapping Mr. Musk to take a sledgehammer to the federal bureaucracy.
 On Tuesday evening, the president-elect announced that the entrepreneur, along with former presidential candidate Vivek Ramaswamy, would lead a new Department of Government Efficiency, driving “large-scale structural reform” from “outside of Government.”
 Mr. Trump called it “The ‘Manhattan Project’ of our time.”

-It’s a role Mr. Musk seems eager to take on, saying he wants to cut $2 trillion in spending and that it’s time for “America’s A team” to reform the government.
+It’s a role Mr. Musk seems eager to take on, saying that he wants to cut $2 trillion in spending and that it’s time for “America’s A team” to reform the government.
 Mr. Musk has also vowed to keep funding pro-Trump candidates through his political action committee, which spent at least $130 million in 2024.

 Beyond that new role, Mr. Musk appears to be influencing a wide range of issues.
 He has been seen at Mar-a-Lago nearly every day since Mr. Trump’s victory, weighing in on staffing decisions and other matters, according to CNN.
 Last week, Mr. Musk reportedly joined a phone call between Mr. Trump and Ukraine’s president, Volodymyr Zelenskyy, whose military depends on the Starlink internet service provided by Mr. Musk’s SpaceX satellites.
-By some reports he has also proposed that Mr. Trump appoint SpaceX executives to the Department of Defense.
+By some reports, he has also proposed that Mr. Trump appoint SpaceX executives to the Department of Defense.

 The overlap between Mr. Trump’s governing agenda and Mr. Musk’s business interests is raising concerns among some, given that SpaceX is a major contractor to NASA, the Department of Defense, and other security agencies.
 Before the Nov.
 5 election, Mr. Musk wrote on X that “I have never asked @realDonaldTrump for any favors, nor has he offered me any.”